 Coming from more simulator-style games, I found it really helped to turn off Traction and Stability control to get the cars to feel more responsive.
 Be aware, however, that it may not be right for all cars and all types of races.

-One problem the game has is the lack of a Soft Lock feature, meaning you can keep turning the wheel past the point you are able to in the actual car.
-In practice, I found this rarely to be an issue, but it is something to keep in mind.
-It is also important to note that the in-game steering wheel animation only turns 90° left or right, despite the actual steering rotation value.
+It is important to note that the in-game steering wheel animation only turns 90° left or right, despite the actual steering rotation value.
 For this reason I highly recommend playing from the Drivers camera, which hides the wheel and only shows the car's dashboard.
 This is actually a much more natural camera view for playing with a wheel and one that I hope more games will adopt.

 Let me know if you have any questions or comments.